-- 1. Log on to the TRITON Manager with Global Security Administrator or unconditional Super Administrator permissions. - 2.
-Select the Web module. - 3.
-Go to the Settings > Reporting > Log Server page. - 4.
+- 1. Log on to the Forcepoint Security Manager with Global Security Administrator or unconditional Super Administrator permissions. - 2.
+Go to the Web > Settings > Reporting > Log Server page. - 3.
 Under Log Database Connection, click Test Connection.

 If the test fails

 Perform the following steps: